-College life is a fast-paced world in which you are required to become involved in your education and keep up with its demands.
-Yet, this can become difficult when papers, books, schedules and your life become cluttered.
-Organization, therefore, is a key factor to your survival and success in college.
+College life is a fast-paced world in which it is required to become involved in the educational process and keep up with demands.
+Yet, this can become difficult when papers, books, schedules and daily life become cluttered.
+Organization, therefore, is a key factor to student survival and success in college.

 Importance of Organizing Schedules

 Students in a higher education environment are required to attend meetings, seminars, labs and classes.
 Most students also become involved in a number of activities or participate in special events on campus.
 Therefore, college students find that keeping an organized schedule of events is needed in order to be capable of taking part in learning and other campus activities.

 - For example, students can organize their schedules and events by:

 - Writing key events in a calendar, which can be either digital or printed

 - Setting reminders about daily tasks, classes or events happening each day